esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 Although FAIRness in climate science is advancing and some clearly accessible repositories exist, it is still also common practice to only make a dataset accessible via the project website.
 Because projects do not last for ever, some of these websites are not maintained, resulting in inaccessible datasets.

-Next to large-scale general-use repositories such as [Zenodo](https://zenodo.org/), there are also several domain-specific repositories.
-You may be familiar with [ESGF](https://esgf.llnl.gov/), [CDS](https://cds.climate.copernicus.eu), or [Climate4Impact](https://climate4impact.eu).

 > ## Example: access to forecasts
 >
 > Look at [this page](https://www.ecmwf.int/en/forecasts/accessing-forecasts)